 Shimano Shadow RD technology is designed for more aggressive riding.
 As Shimano further explains:

-Because of its low profile and single tension construction, the derailleur does not hit the chain stay in rough riding conditions.
-The result is a smooth and silent performance.
+Because of its low profile and single-tension construction, the derailleur does not hit the chain in rough riding conditions, resulting in a smooth and silent performance.

-Shimano gravel and MTB groupsets have a clutch switch that you can toggle on and off, which helps you with wheel removal and maintenance.
+Shimano gravel and MTB groupsets have a clutch switch that can be toggled on and off, which helps with wheel removal and maintenance.

 An interesting detail is that SRAM AXS groupsets use Orbit Damper, which doesn’t rely on springs like Shimano Di2 groupsets but uses a fluid damper to maintain the correct chain tension.